 With this we hope that we will aggressively move away from ‘rote learning’ towards associative and active learning.

-Article point 3: Rather than merely replacing classrooms with online video lectures and downloaded digital content, there must be collaborative learning built up that would include teachers and parents as well.
-Technology must be used smartly wherein there should be an age-appropriate and meaningful integration of digital tools.
+Merely replacing classrooms with online video lectures and downloaded digital content won’t do.
+There must be collaborative learning methods that would include teachers and parents as well.
+We should smartly use technology wherein there should be an age-appropriate and meaningful integration of digital tools.

-Our analysis: The writer very rightly puts forth the point that simply conducting video lectures won’t serve the purpose.
+The writer very rightly puts forth the point that simply conducting video lectures won’t serve the purpose.
 Children anyways aren’t having any physical activities back at their homes during these days.
 This may tend to build up a state of idleness and lethargic attitude towards learning and life as a whole.
-So, the energy of the students must be channelled in a significantly powerful manner.
+So, we must channel the energy of the students in a significantly powerful manner.
 Thus, schools must encourage a blend of online and offline learning.

-For example, whatever students learn online must be discussed and reviewed by parents as well.
+For example, Parents as well should review and discuss whatever students learn online.
 The parents can also take initiative to see if the learning can be implemented somewhere practically.
 Parents can here amend the usage of digital tools.
 They can search for some fun learning games, pick up topics and ask kids to write down a para about the same.
 The main idea is to make children get inclined towards active learning rather than just grasping knowledge limited to books.

 - Environmental Degradation